SoftwareAG/c8y-docs/content/device-sdk/linux-agent-developer-guide-bundle/software.md

 - Downloads software packages from the server (inventory/binaries)
 - Removes software packages by the pre-defined command
 - Installs software packages by the pre-defined command
-- Updates with reason the operation state to FAILED if any of the above tasks failed,
+- Updates the operation state to FAILED (with a reason) if any of the above tasks failed
 - Updates the operation state to SUCCESSFUL
 - Sends the updated package list to the server